ADDITIONAL INFO

 What Is Cold Capping?

-While cold caps and scalp cooling systems differ from manufacturer to manufacturer, all work by narrowing the blood vessels beneath the skin of the scalp which reduces the amount of chemotherapy medicine that reaches the hair follicles.
-With less chemotherapy medicine in the follicles, the hair is less likely to fall out.
+While cold caps and scalp cooling systems differ from manufacturer to manufacturer, all work by narrowing the blood vessels beneath the skin of the scalp to reduce the amount of chemotherapy medicine that reaches the hair follicles-thus reducing hair fall.

 MANUAL CAPS